Caring for a Woman's Body: What Every HIV-Positive Woman Should Know About the Care and Prevention of GYN Problems

 - Have you noticed any vaginal discharge?

 - Have you had any lower belly or pelvic pain?

 - Have you noticed any blood after sex or between periods?

 - What other drugs and medications are you taking (including your HIV drugs)?
 For each drug, be sure to write down the name, dose, number you take, and when you take it.
-If you aren't sure about your list or you are running late, put all your medications in a bag and bring them to your appointment so your provider can see exactly what you are taking.
-Make sure you also tell your provider about any other treatments or remedies you are taking -- over-the-counter medications, herbal supplements, vitamins, teas, etc.
+If you are not sure about your list or you are running late, put all your medications in a bag and bring them to your appointment so your provider can see exactly what you are taking.
+Make sure you also tell your provider about any other treatments or remedies you are taking –- over-the-counter medications, herbal supplements, vitamins, teas, etc.

 Preparing Your Questions

 Whether or not you feel comfortable going to your GYN appointment, it is important that you write out a list of questions you want to ask your health care provider.
 Many women find it difficult to remember to ask their questions given all that goes on during the visit: the exam room, the change of clothes, the physical exam itself, and all the questions the provider asks!
 This is your opportunity to raise concerns and ask questions about the health of your body, so be ready with your list.